- Home

 Irish Examiner

 You've entered the young Polish girl's voice with a heartfelt conviction.
-I felt like I was watching a movie of her life in present time and at the same time sharing in what's happening inside her head.
+I felt like I was watching a movie of her life in present time and at the same sharing in what's happening inside her head.
 What I especially like is that nothing is overstated, but there are so many pregnant issues there – prejudice, migration, language bias – but what's so disarming and charming is the way the girl reveals her inner self with a poetic and resonant simplicity

 John Agard